Hymn to St. Rufinus

 Sing the great merit of Rufinus,

-Through whom emerged the conquerer of the world
+He emerged the conquerer of the world

-And then he freely sought the stars.
+And then freely sought the stars.

 2.